BabisK/babisk.github.io/_posts/2022-05-13-IDApps-intro.md

 I will continue to add tools to this collection as I need them and improve the overall code base.
 I plan to keep the apps fairly updated too.
-The scripts are pretty simple, so if your favorite service is not there, feel free to copy, paste, modify add send me a pull request.
+The scripts are pretty simple, so if your favorite service is not there, feel free to copy, paste, modify and send me a pull request.

 ## How to install